 East of Scotland (inc Dundee, Perth)

 For further information on medical training in Scotland, please visit the NHS Education for Scotland website.

 For further information on IMT programmes in Scotland, please follow the links below to the Scottish Medical Training website:

-For further information on ACCS-AM programmes in Scotland, please follow the links below to the Scottish Medical Training website:
+For further information on ACCS-IM programmes in Scotland, please follow the links below to the Scottish Medical Training website:

 NHS Education for Scotland offers a number features which benefit their trainees.

 Scotland forms the northern third of Great Britain, with a population of over five million people, and a land border only with England.

 The nation is steeped in culture, from the poet Robert Burns to famous historical characters like William Wallace.
 While being part of the United Kingdom, Scotland has retained its unique culture and national identity.

 Scotland is a hub of learning, and has some of the oldest and best universities in the world; while Scots are renowned for contributions to engineering, medicine, science, philosophy and art.
 Sir Arthur Conan Doyle, John Logie Baird, and Alexander Fleming are three Scots whose contributions to these areas have been inestimable.

 Whatever pace of life you prefer, you can find it in Scotland.
 Large cities like Glasgow and Edinburgh provide cosmopolitan living; while the north of Scotland offers a more relaxed, laid-back lifestyle.